Eoic/RedisKeyspaceNotifications-NodeJS/README.md

-### Redis keyspace notificatiosn demo
+### Redis keyspace notifications demo
-Example of listening for Redis SET commands.
+Example of listening for key-value pair inserts and updates (SET command).